salif/linkita/README.md

 paginate_by = 5
 ```

-Add more languages ​​by replacing `fr` from the example with the language code:
+Add more languages by replacing `fr` from the example with the language code:

 ```toml ,name=config.toml
 [languages.fr]